Martha Jane Pettway: Life

 Martha Jane and her husband Little Pettway were outspoken civil rights leaders in the Gee's Bend community.
 They were the first family to receive a Roosevelt House and persuaded other Gee's bend families to participate in New Deal public assistance projects.
 Little Pettway was the community liaison that spearheaded the breakup and reassignment of negligent plantation owners' lands to the families of Gee's Bend.
 Through the Agricultural Adjustment Administration's reassignment of land, Martha Jane and her family received 75 acres of arable swamp and dry land.

 She often took her children and husband to marches in Selma during the civil rights movement.

 Together Martha Jane and Little raised fifteen children – five boys and ten girls.
-She taught all of her daughters to quilt, which beget some exceptional quilters like Plummer T. Pettway and Joanna Pettway.
-Her daughter-in-law, Louella Pettway, was also a skilled quilter.
+She taught all of her daughters to quilt, which beget some famous quilters like Plummer T. Pettway and Joanna Pettway.
+Her daughter-in-law, Louella Pettway, was also a professional quilter.

 Martha Jane lived to be 103 and spent her latter years living in Mobile, Alabama.